wady101/Embedded-System-Design-Flow-on-MicroBlaze/lab1.md

 1. In the Project Type form select **RTL Project**, and click Next
 1. In the Add Sources form, select Verilog as the Target language and **Mixed** as the Simulator language, and click Next
 1. Click Next one more time to skip Add Constraints
-1. In the Default Part window, select the Boards tab, and depending on the board you are using, (if you can't find the board you are looking for, refer to [README.md]() for setup) and click Next.
+1. In the Default Part window, select the Boards tab, and depending on the board you are using, (if you can't find the board you are looking for, refer to [README.md](https://github.com/wady100/Embedded-System-Design-Flow-on-MicroBlaze/blob/master/README.md) for setup) and click Next.
 2. Check the Project Summary (should be similar to what you see below) and click Finish to create an empty Vivado project.

     <p align="center">
     <img src ="/pics/lab1/1_summary.JPG" width="50%" height="80%"/>
     </p>
     <p align = "center">
-    <i>Processor Design of this Lab</i>
+    <i>Project Summary</i>
     </p>